markdawson/sales-dashboard-example/unmanged_table_with_the_orm.md

 # Accessing External Data with Unmanaged Tables in the Django ORM

 Sometimes when building our Django app, we'd like to access some existing external SQL dataset.
-It's easy to access that data through Django's ORM (object relational mapper) using unmanaged table.
+It's easy to access that data through Django's ORM (object relational mapper) using an unmanaged table.

 We'll walk through an example here of how we would pull some external sales data into a Django powered dashboard.
 Imagine you have the following data in a Postgres or SQLite3 table.